Kaiz0r/mogscript/README.md

 version: 1
 author: Kai
 description: This is a valid script, crazy!
+randomnumber: $RNG
 ---
 The above section is a META section.
 If the first line of a `block`, each section seperated by `---`, contains the special {META} tag, the body is converted in to variables, in the format of
 key: value
 and saved in to the parsers .vars value.
+Using the special RNG tag in the meta tags lets you easily assign a random number to a global Other supported special tags include $USER and $HOME to get OS environment vars.
 ---
 You can get vars from the parser by using {var: author}, when parsed, this'll turn in to `Kai` You can also SET vars, including overwriting the meta tags, with {set: author=Mog}
 And now, {var: author} is Mog.
 NEW:
 You can use {local: author=Me} to set a local var for this entity block only, NOT the entire parser.
-And {local: author} gets it, same as var.
+And {local: author} gets it, same as var. //BTW, this supports comments
+//any text after the slashes, doesn't get included
 ---
 var is basically a shortcut for `parser.vars[key] = value`, you can run it manually using the eval tag, which runs raw Python code inline